In a fleeting 14-year period between two world wars, Germany’s Bauhaus school of art and design changed the face of modernity

 This book is made in collaboration with the Bauhaus-Archiv

 /Museum für Gestaltung in Berlin, the world’s largest collection on the history of the Bauhaus.
-Documents, studies, 160 new photographs, sketches, plans, and models
+Documents, studies, more than 250 new photographs, sketches, plans, and models

 record not only the realized works but also the leading principles and personalities of this idealistic creative community